 Preliminary Results

 Urban students are generally more familiar but more pessimistic about environmental issues.
-On the topic of air pollution, the percentage of countries whose urban students were more familiar with the issue was 47%, compared to 3% of countries whose urban students were less familiar with the issue.
-In only one country did urban students consider the issue of air pollution to improve in the next 20 years out of 73 countries.
+On the topic of air pollution, 47% countries whose urban students were more familiar with the issue was 47%, compared to 3% of countries whose urban students were less familiar with the issue.
+In only one country did urban students consider the issue of air pollution to improve in the next 20 years

-A similar pattern held with the issues of deforestation, extinction, GMOs, greenhouse gases, nuclear waste, and water shortages.
+A similar pattern was seen with issues of deforestation, extinction, GMOs, greenhouse gases, nuclear waste, and water shortages.
 The percentage of countries whose urban students were more familiar with these issues was 42%, 40%, 32%, 42%, 18%, and 33%, respectively.
 In only 5%, 3%, 11%, 3%, 4%, and 5% of countries were urban students more optimistic about these issues.

 Significance